PACO-CPU/minimal-mistakes/_docs/022-annotate.md

 **uniform** | all segments are uniformly distributed | -
-**log-left** | the size of segments increases by the power of 2 starting from the right | - **log-right** | the size of segments increases by the power of 2 starting from the left | - **min-error** | the segments are chosen by the minizing the approximation error depending on the approximation strategy | You need to supply the key/value pair **approximation**
+**log-left** | the size of segments increases by the power of 2 starting from the right | - **log-right** | the size of segments increases by the power of 2 starting from the left | - **min-error** | the segments are chosen by the minimizing the approximation error depending on the approximation strategy | You need to supply the key/value pair **approximation**

 ### Example Functions